thislookshard/SamSharp/README.md

 ---
 A C# interface for Meta's Segment Anything Model (SAM).
 This repo contains a small interface project to interact with SAM and get a simple point mask from an image, as well as a small demo project to test mask generation from an image file in an interactive window.

-The ImageUtility class uses System.Drawing for image processing; therefore this class is currently only compatable with Windows.
+The ImageUtility class uses System.Drawing for image processing, therefore this class is currently only compatable with Windows.
 Eventually I will migrate this to a cross-platform library if this project gets a full nuget release.

 ### Generating the Models ###